Single Variable Complex Analysis: Riemann Surfaces and Automorphisms

 The main point of this lemma is that under the usual Euclidean norm, the distance between every $z \in D$ and 0 never increases and in fact, is usually distance decreasing unless the map is a rotation.

-Proof: Since this is a holomorphic map, there is no pole, including at $z=0$.
-So the map $g(z) = f(z)/z$ is actually holomorphic (with target being $\mathbb{C}$) when you write out the Taylor series; has no pole.
-Put another way, we can extend $g$ to $z=0$ by setting it equal to $f’(0)$.
+Proof: The map $g(z) = f(z)/z$ is actually holomorphic (with target being $\mathbb{C}$) because the Taylor series centered at 0 has no constant term.
+Since there is no pole for $f$ at $z=0$, we can extend $g$ to $z=0$ by setting it equal to $f’(0)$.
 Let $D_r$ be a closed disk centered at the origin with $r<1$.
 By the maximum principle, restricting $g$ to $D_r$ cannot have interior maximum so the maximum must be on the boundary, call it $M$.
 So $|g(z)| \leq |g(M)| =|f(M)|/r \leq 1/r$.
 As we let $r \to 1$, we see $|g(z)|\leq 1$ which shows $|f(z)|\leq |z|$.
-If we had equality, this means we have a maximum on the interior which means $g(z) = a$, a constant map and hence $f(z) = az$ for $|a|=1$.
+If we had equality, this means there is a maximum on the interior, implying $g(z) = a$, a constant map.
+Hence $f(z) = az$ for $|a|=1$.
 The above argument also shows then that $|f’(0)| \leq 1$. $\square$

-Now, a Riemann surface $X$ is a topological space which is locally conformally homeomorphic to open subsets of $\mathbb{C}$ and hence, orientable.
+Now, a Riemann surface $X$ is a topological space which is locally conformally homeomorphic to open subsets of $\mathbb{C}$ and hence, an orientable 2-manifold.
 It is simply-connected if every continuous map $S^1 \to X$ can be continously deformed to a point.
-To Riemann surfaces are conformally equivalent if there exists a map between them which is conformal and has a conformal inverse.
+Two Riemann surfaces are conformally equivalent if there exists a map between them which is conformal and has a conformal inverse.
 We now state a very important theorem:

 Uniformization Theorem: There are only three simply connected Riemann surfaces, up to conformal equivalence:

-- The Riemann sphere $\widehat{\mathbb{C}}$ (aka complex projective line)
+1. The Riemann sphere $\widehat{\mathbb{C}}$ (aka complex projective line)

-- $\mathbb{C}$ (aka the complex affine line)
+2. $\mathbb{C}$ (aka the complex affine line)

-- $D$, the open disk (which inherits the complex structure of $\mathbb{C}$)
+3. $D$, the open disk (which inherits the complex structure of $\mathbb{C}$)

-In how I named these three, it’s not altogether a trivial matter to see that $\widehat{\mathbb{C}} \cong \mathbb{CP}^1$ and I won’t really be using the algebraic geometry term as much.
+Regarding how I named these three, it’s a fairly trivial matter to see that $\widehat{\mathbb{C}} \cong \mathbb{CP}^1$ (write down explicit maps) but I won’t really be using the algebraic geometry term as much.
 For $\mathbb{C}$, I will refer to it as a complex line.

 For a geometric point of view, recall that for a 2-manifold $S$, scalar curvature is twice that of the Gaussian curvature $K:S \to \mathbb{R}$.
 The Riemann sphere admits a metric of positive scalar curvature, the complex line admits a flat metric, and the disk admits a metric of negative scalar curvature called the Poincaré metric which has constant Gaussian curvature $-1$.
 In fact, there’s more to this.